itzmeanjan/vectorized-rescue-prime/README.md

 ## Usage

-- Just run 👇 to compile host code, device code compilation is done at runtime.
+- Just run 👇 to compile host code; device code compilation is done at runtime.

 ```bash
 make
 ```

 - Run executable using

 ```bash
 ./run
 ```

-- It should run some standard test cases against kernels and finally a benchmark suite is run on Rescue Prime Hash function kernel.
+- It should run some standard test cases against kernels and finally a benchmark suite is run on Rescue Prime `hash_elements` and `merge` kernel function.

-> You probably want to take a look at vectorized `hash_elements` [OpenCL kernel](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/fa5ec366d5955f08f3e5734b33bde842cfd570c6/kernel.cl#L320-L376), if you want to use it in your project.
+> You probably want to take a look at vectorized `hash_elements`/ `merge` [OpenCL kernels](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/f2316e3b8425e0484e69817e3e45ac0c3d60187b/kernel.cl#L307-L428), if you want to use it in your project.

+> You can find relevant examples [here](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/6d2e242ce1af02f4c3d24a182b6068b42f6e1bfb/rescue_prime.c#L630-L828)

 ## Benchmark

-For setting up benchmark in data parallel environment, I use one 2D computational grid of size M x N, and launch `hash_elements` kernel with input of size M x N x 8.
-So each work-item will read 8 randomly generated 64-bit prime field elements and total of M x N-many independent hashes to be computed.
+For setting up benchmark in data parallel environment, I use one 2D computational grid of size M x N, and launch `hash_elements`, `merge` kernels with input of size M x N x 8.
+So each work-item will read 8 randomly generated 64-bit prime field elements and total of M x N-many independent hashes to be computed/ merging of hash digests to be performed.
 Output to be written into global memory with OpenCL vector store intrinsics.
 For writing output I provide with one buffer of size M x N x 4, so that each work-item can produce output of width 4-prime field elements i.e. 256-bits.
-In following benchmark results I only show time to computes hashes, host-device and device-host data transfer costs are not included.
+In following benchmark results I only show time to compute hash/ merge by enabling profiling in command queue, host-device and device-host data transfer costs are not included, though they are performed just to ensure compiler doesn't end up optimizing too much so that benchmark suite doesn't run kernels as I expect it to be run.

 ### Intel CPU with OpenCL